navikohli/learning-notes/books/designing-data-intensive-applications.md

 The database must resolve the conflict in a _convergent_ way, all replicas must arrive a the same final value when all changes have been replicated.

 Different ways of achieving convergent conflict resolution.
-* Five each write a unique ID (timestamp, long random number, UUID, or a has of the key and value), pick the write with the highest ID as the _winner_ and throw away the other writes.
+* Give each write a unique ID (timestamp, long random number, UUID, or a has of the key and value), pick the write with the highest ID as the _winner_ and throw away the other writes.
 This is known as _last write wins_ (LWW) and it is dangerously prone to data loss.
 * Give each replica a unique ID, writes that originated at a higher-numbered replica always take precedence.
 This approach also implies data loss.
 * Somehow merge the values together.
 * Record the conflict and write application code that resolves it a to some later time (perhaps prompting the user).